pazlindia/pazlinda.github.io/index.md

 # PAZL: Bringing technology to interior design

-Our interior design platform provides a wide range of serivces that will help turn your dream home into a reality.
+Our interior design platform provides a wide range of services that will help turn your dream home into a reality.